wrobstory/PythonToScala/README.md

 Note that in general, translating idioms from one language to another is a bad idea.
 You should write idiomatic Scala, which appears to be largely defined by the team at Twitter's [Effective Scala](http://twitter.github.io/effectivescala/)

+I recommend reading through the guide in the following order:
+1. Expressions and Arithmetic
+2. Conditionals